Guidon (United States): Navy

 Navy ships and squadrons may display a unit guidon while parading ashore.
 It measures 20+1/8 × 27+3/4 in with a 10 in swallowtail, is blue with white text, and depicts a fouled anchor within a diamond (identical to the insignia of the Naval Infantry Flag).

 Prior to World War II, a red flag was used for naval artillery units.

 Companies of the Brigade of Midshipmen attending the United States Naval Academy carry a gold guidon with blue numerals.

 Officer Candidate School Companies carry blue guidons with white lettering and a white bulldog.

 Air Force

-In the Air Force, guidons are ultramarine blue wool and gold in nylon, nylon, or polyester bunting, 20 × 27 in to end of the swallowtail, and forked 10 in.
+In the Air Force, guidons are ultramarine blue wool and gold in nylon or polyester bunting, 20 × 27 in to end of the swallowtail, and forked 10 in.
 An Air Force yellow American Eagle design appears on the front of the guidon and on the reverse side as if printed through.
 Above the design is the designation of the parent unit; below it is the designation of the squadron.
 When the number of the squadron and the parent organization are the same, the lower line indicates only the alphabetical portion of the squadron designation.
 Numerals and lettering are yellow, from 1+3/4 × 3+1/2 in tall, and in varying widths.
 Lettering and numerals appear on both sides of the guidon, reading from left to right on both sides.

 Campaign and service streamers earned by a unit are displayed on that unit's flag or guidon.